 Tolebrutinib was tested against placebo in the HERCULES trial, a Phase III randomized, controlled trial of 1,131 participants with nrSPMS who had not had a clinical relapse within the last 24 months.
-The participants, who had a mean age of 49 years old, were predominately female (62%), White (92%), and had a high degree of disability, with a median EDSS score of 6.
-The trial met the primary endpoint of confirmed disability progression sustained for ≥ 6 months, with fewer participants in the tolebrutinib group reaching that endpoint than in the placebo group (hazard ratio (HR) 0.69, 95% confidence interval (CI) 0.55 to 0.88) at 24 months, a difference that was maintained at trial end (45 months).
-Results from additional clinical outcomes were mixed; while there appeared to be benefit from tolebrutinib on the 25-foot walk test (HR 0.77, 95% CI 0.64 to 0.92) and confirmed disability improvement (HR 1.88, 95% CI 1.10 to 3.21) at 24 months, other outcomes such as change in 9-hole peg test did not show a statistically significant difference (HR 0.97, 95% CI 0.74 to 1.29).
-There was a similarly mixed picture for MRI outcomes, with the tolebrutinib group having fewer new or enlarging lesions on T2-weighted MRI but no change in measures of brain atrophy.
+The participants, who had a mean age of 49 years, were predominantly female (62%), White (92%), and had a high degree of disability, with a median EDSS score of 6.
+The trial met the primary endpoint of confirmed disability progression sustained for $\geq$ 6 months, with fewer participants in the tolebrutinib group reaching that endpoint than in the placebo group (hazard ratio (HR) 0.69, 95% confidence interval (CI) 0.55 to 0.88) at 24 months, a difference that was maintained at trial end (45 months).
+Results from additional outcomes were mixed; while the tolebrutinib group had fewer new or enlarging lesions on T2-weighted MRI, the change in 9-hole peg test (9HPT) did not show a statistically significant difference (HR 0.97, 95% CI 0.74 to 1.29).

 Overall adverse events were similar in the tolebrutinib and placebo groups, although the tolebrutinib group had a higher proportion of participants who had a serious adverse event compared to the placebo group (15.0% vs. 10.4%).
-Elevation of liver enzymes >3 times the upper limit of normal (ULN) occurred in 4% of participants in the tolebrutinib group, with 4 participants (0.5%) having an increase in liver enzymes of >20 times ULN.
+Elevation of liver enzymes >3 times the upper limit of normal (ULN) occurred in 4% of participants in the tolebrutinib group, with four participants (0.5%) having an increase in liver enzymes of >20 times ULN.
 One participant in the tolebrutinib group died from complications from liver transplant attributed to tolebrutinib toxicity.
 After the institution of weekly liver monitoring tests, all elevations in liver enzymes resolved without sequelae.

 The data available from the HERCULES trial demonstrates that tolebrutinib slows progression in nrSPMS.
-However, the significance of the lack of improvement in outcomes such as the 9HPT and brain atrophy remains unclear.
-Additionally, there is a small but non-trivial risk of severe liver toxicity; though this risk may be mitigated by weekly monitoring of liver function tests, such intensive monitoring may not be a realistic expectation in practice.
+However, there was not a consistent effect of tolebrutinib demonstrated among secondary outcomes.
+Additionally, there is a small but non-trivial risk of severe liver toxicity; though this risk may be mitigated by intensive monitoring of liver function tests, such intensive monitoring may not be a realistic expectation in practice.
 Thus, we rate the overall net health benefit for tolebrutinib compared with best supportive care as promising but inconclusive (P/I).